WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

 <img width="1045" height="440" alt="image" src="https://github.com/user-attachments/assets/ad8b3e24-4e5f-4db6-b70d-2d6d26e7cd2c" />

 The reflection shader is used to further enhance the sci-fi environment, as the game literally takes place within the programming of the repository software Bithub (which is the main antagonist of the game).
 Along with making things glow, having parts of the environment reflect out images of code helps better convey the idea of being in the world of software and programming, and that same cube map is the same one used in the environment of the levels in displaying a more reflective material for the platforms which adds visual interest but also a sense of realism as lighting acts in a way we expect.
+Additionaly, this will help convey the feeling of plastic and metal, fittingly with the theme of technology.

 Specular shader:

 <img width="952" height="732" alt="image" src="https://github.com/user-attachments/assets/5b46d615-efe9-4bcc-9592-d5954d6e7219" />

 The specular shader is used to make objects appear more reflective by adding highlights to the surface.
 The main light direction vector is normalized, along with the normal vectors in world space and normalized are linked to the reflection node so that the light rays itself reflects away from the object and reacts accordingly depending on where you look.
 Then the reflection node is connected to the dot product node with the view direction in world space and normalized so that we can a value for the lighting, and use the saturate node to restrict the values between 0 and 1.
-That then gets used in the power node with the Shininess property so that now ithe lighting effect becomes a shiny dot that can be amplified or reduced in power, and the specular is multiplied with the Specular color property so that the color values are multiplied with the lighting effect to change the color of the specular.
+That then gets used in the power node with the Shininess property so that the lighting effect becomes a shiny dot that can be amplified or reduced in power, and the specular is multiplied with the Specular color property so that the color values are multiplied with the lighting effect to change the color of the specular.
 Finally that gets added to the Base Color node in the Fragment shader so that a specular dot can appear on the object.

 <img width="912" height="451" alt="image" src="https://github.com/user-attachments/assets/6b459d63-fe55-4a5b-a827-4aed710d0189" />